Affordable housing is for people who are unable to meet their housing needs through renting or buying a home on the open market.

 You must meet the eligibility criteria to qualify for these schemes, which are only available through a HomeBuy Agent.
 The HomeBuy Agent for Doncaster is Help to Buy NEYH (North East, Yorkshire and Humberside).

-Visit Help to Buy NEYH for more information about all home ownership schemes currently offered.
-These include:
+For more information about all home ownership schemes currently offered these include:

 - Shared Ownership

 Starter Homes is a Government initiative in England that aims to help young first-time buyers (below 40 years) purchase a home with a minimum 20% discount off the market price.

 Right to Buy and Right to Acquire

 If you rent your home from St Leger Homes, are a council tenant with at least five years tenancy, you might be eligible to buy your home at a significant discount through Right to Buy.
 To check your eligibility and find out more about the Right to Buy visit St Leger Homes.

 Some housing association tenants may also be eligible to buy their home under Right to Acquire.
 To check your eligibility and find out more, visit Department of Communities and Local Government.